min2ha/ukwa-site/content/target/33537/index.en.md

   "subject": "Easter Rising "
 }

-# Irish Post, The: Britain to mark 1916 centenary with more than 87 events nationwide

 An article about the 1916 Rising being commemorated in buildings of cultural significance across Britain next year.